Six things you didn’t know about Caithness

 My name is Ben, and I fell in love with Caithness after buying the Lighthouse Keeper’s Cottage, here at Noss Head.

-I love helping people find things to see and do on the NC500, and welcoming guests to stay here.
+I love helping people find things to see and do on the NC500, and welcoming guests to stay in the Lighthouse Keeper’s Cottage.

 This blog was written by a human (me): see my AI policy.